wcln/moodle-tool_coursesummary/README.md

 Moodle Admin Tool.
 Overwrites the course summaries for every course in a particular category.

-Created by Colin Bernard (https://wcln.ca).
+Created by Colin Perepelken (https://wcln.ca).